 As gardeners, we know how disappointing it is to find a tomato fruit with blossom-end rot.
-This disorder can also affect peppers, cucumbers, watermelons, eggplants, and squash.
+This disorder can also affect peppers, watermelons, eggplants, and squash.

 However, much can be done to prevent blossom end rot.